 Sean T. Hirtle

 This research focuses on the development of an eight degree of freedom vehicle model in the MATLAB computing language.
-Its purpose is to provide flexibility in the modeling and implementation of signal inputs and crash avoidance logic while maintaining accuracy in the physics of the vehicle’s motion. .
+Its purpose is to provide flexibility in the modeling and implementation of signal inputs and crash avoidance logic while maintaining accuracy in the physics of the vehicle’s motion.
+Firstly, the equations of motion for the bodies involved under a reasonable set of assumptions were developed.
+Next the model was translated to computer code.
 By writing the model in SimuLink with *.m files, the modularity of the code is enhanced.
+To validate the model, several well defined tests were simulated.
+The solutions from this model were then compared against three independent solution sets.
+The dynamics of the model developed in this paper were shown to agree with the independent data sets.

 TABLE OF CONENTS